Rheumatoid Arthritis (cont.)

 How Does Rheumatoid Arthritis Affect the Entire Body?

 - Skin: Many people with rheumatoid arthritis develop small, firm nodules on or near the joint that are visible under the skin.
-These rheumatoid nodules are most noticeable under the skin on the bony areas that stick out when a joint is flexed.
-Dark purplish areas on the skin (purpura) are caused by bleeding into the skin from blood vessels damaged by rheumatoid arthritis.
-Purpura is particularly common in those patients who have taken cortisone medication.
-This damage to the blood vessels is called vasculitis, and these vasculitic lesions also may cause skin ulcers.
+These are known as rheumatoid nodules and are most noticeable under the skin on the bony areas that stick out when a joint is flexed.
+Dark purplish areas on the skin (purpura) are caused by bleeding into the skin from weakened blood vessels.
+Purpura is particularly common in those patients who have taken cortisone medication, such as prednisone.

 - Heart: A collection of fluid around the heart (pericardial effusion) from inflammation is not uncommon in rheumatoid arthritis.
 This usually causes only mild symptoms, if any, but it can be very severe and lead to poor heart function.
 Rheumatoid arthritis-related inflammation can affect the heart muscle, the heart valves, or the blood vessels of the heart (coronary arteries).
 Heart attacks are more frequent in patients with rheumatoid arthritis than those without it, therefore, monitoring cholesterol and cardiovascular health is important.